JonathanReeve/shakespeare-dialog-extractor/README.md

     python parse.py *.xml > fools-dialog.txt

 #Characters.txt
 Your characters.txt file should contain a comma-separated list of the XML IDs for all the characters whose dialog you want to extract.
+Newlines and spaces are OK, since the program will ignore those.
 See example files in this directory.

 #Contents of this Directory
  * parse.py: The python script that extracts the dialog.